 PRSI sign-up is automatic when you register for self-assessment tax as a self-employed person.
-Most self-employed people will pay Class S PRSI contributions.
+Most sole traders and self-employed people will pay Class S PRSI contributions.
 This entitles you to a limited range of social insurance payments, including:

 • Widower’s or surviving civil partner’s contributory pension